insin/forum/README.txt

 information on the testing which is yet to be performed.

-Add ``'forum'`` to your application's ``INSTALLED_APPS`` setting, then execute ``manage.py syncdb`` from the command-line to install the tables it requires.
+Add ``'forum'`` to your application's ``INSTALLED_APPS`` setting, then execute ``python manage.py syncdb`` from the command-line to install the tables it requires.

 Include the forum's URLConf in your project's main URLConf at whatever URL you like.
 For example::